kmgb/cssbattle-answers/README.md

 # cssbattle-answers
 My personal answers for CSSBattle

-I avoid the use of SVGs since I find it more interesting to find a CSS solution.
+I choose not to use SVG paths in my answers since I find it more interesting to solve with other CSS code.

 Tips:
 * https://cssbattle.dev/tips/